Best Things to do in Reykjavik in Winter + Travel Tips

 Iceland is a real winter wonderland – though it is not a typical winter sports destination, there is still plenty to do and see.
 Iceland´s capital – Reykjavik in winter is also a great place to visit.

 Reykjavik is a great place to base yourself.
 From there you can easily do some fun day trips and explore other parts of the country.
-So, plan in some time for Iceland´s main city and check out these unique things to do in Reykjavik in winter.
+So, plan some time for Iceland´s main city and check out these unique things to do in Reykjavik in winter.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.